rollkit/docs/learn/about.md

 ## What is Rollkit?

-Rollkit is a rollup framework that gives developers the freedom to deploy rollups throughout the modular stack, opening new possibilities for rapid experimentation and innovation.
+Rollkit is a sovereign rollup framework that gives developers the freedom to deploy rollups throughout the modular stack, opening new possibilities for rapid experimentation and innovation.

 The Rollkit framework features a modular node that can run rollups and exposes an [ABCI](https://github.com/cometbft/cometbft/tree/main/abci)-compatible client interface, which can be used as a substitute for CometBFT in any ABCI-compatible blockchain application.
 By default, the node utilizes Celestia as the data availability (DA) layer, however other data availability layers can be integrated.

 Rollkit can currently be used to deploy [sovereign rollups](https://blog.celestia.org/sovereign-rollup-chains/) or sovereign settlement layers.
-In the future, we intend to support settled (not sovereign) rollups that settle to another settlement layer.

 Rollkit is built as an open-source framework, so that developers can easily modify it to suit their applications.